Foundation (nonprofit)

-A foundation (also a charitable foundation) is a category of nonprofit organization or charitable trust that typically provides funding and support for other charitable organizations through grants, but may also engage directly in charitable activities.
-Foundations include public charitable foundations, such as community foundations, and private foundations, which are typically endowed by an individual or family.
-However, the term "foundation" may also be used by such organizations that are not involved in public grantmaking.
+A foundation (also referred to as a charitable foundation) is a type of nonprofit organization or charitable trust that usually provides funding and support to other charitable organizations through grants, while also potentially participating directly in charitable activities.
+Foundations encompass public charitable foundations, like community foundations, and private foundations, which are often endowed by an individual or family.
+Nevertheless, the term "foundation" might also be adopted by organizations not primarily engaged in public grantmaking.

 Description

 Legal entities existing under the status of "foundations" have a wide diversity of structures and purposes.
 Nevertheless, there are some common structural elements.